MischaU8/yumyum/curves/curve-type-toggle_dG7YuNbgstA.md

 yum yum
-Floyd here with a quick look at the spline curve type toggle and plasticity when creating a curve with the spline curve tool the default curve type is a through Point curve pressing the Tab Key
+Floyd here with a quick look at the spline curve type toggle in Plasticity when creating a curve with the spline curve tool the default curve type is a through Point curve pressing the Tab Key